The Great Backyard Bird Count in Columbia

 The annual winter event helps scientists better understand bird populations before one of their yearly migrations.

-During the Bird Count, 32 state organizations will collaborate to observe + collect data on our local avian friends to understand better bird habitats, global bird populations, and annual migration patterns.
+During the Bird Count, 32 state organizations will collaborate to observe + collect data on our local avian friends to better understand bird habitats, global bird populations, and annual migration patterns.

 Anyone can participate — all you have to do is go outside and observe for as little as 15 minutes.
 Count all of the birds you see or hear using one of the following tools: